finger-monkey/Data-Augmentation/README.md

 # An Effective Data Augmentation for person re-identification
 Code for paper : An Effective Data Augmentation for person re-identification(https://arxiv.org/abs/2101.08533).
+The paper edition will be updated constantly, please check the latest edition.

 By the way, we have implemented a good adversarial defense method of Reid on this basis (see another paper for details:A Person Re-identification Data Augmentation Method with Adversarial Defense Effect(https://arxiv.org/abs/2101.08783, the code is available at:https://github.com/finger-monkey/ReID_Adversarial_Defense))